 - Author of many books including 'Terra Incognita: 100 Maps to Survive the Next 100 Years' 2020

-Dr. Ian Goldin is the first Director of the Oxford Martin School, and he holds a Professorial Fellowship at Balliol College, Oxford.
-A global futurist, he is perfectly placed to throw light on how major trends will affect business and financial services.
-His latest book is “Exceptional People: How Migration Shaped Our World and Will Define Our Future” (2011, with Geoffrey Cameron and Meera Balarajan).
+Dr. Goldin is Oxford University Professor of Globalisation and Development, founder and Senior Fellow at the Oxford Martin School, Director of the Oxford Martin Programme on Technological and Economic Change and a Professorial Fellow at the University’s Balliol College.
+A global futurist, he is perfectly placed to shine a light on how major trends will affect business and financial services.

 Ian was Vice President of the World Bank (2003-06) and prior to that the Bank’s Director of Development Policy (2001-03).
 Ian served on the Bank’s senior management team, and was directly responsible for its relationship with the UK, Europe and North America.
 He led the Bank’s collaboration with the United Nations and other partners and, as Director of Development Policy, played a pivotal role in the research and strategy agenda of the Bank.